The Board of Directors hereby submits the report of the business and

 certifications and further enhanced our programs and initiatives to

-renew our commitment to the culture of quality.
+renew our commitment to the culture of quality, client value,

 We continue to adhere to international quality standard certifications

-auditor''s assurance report on compliance to ISAE 3402 /
+independent auditors'' assurance report on compliance to ISAE 3402 /

 SSAE16 and a certification of compliance on PCIDSS V 3.0 for Infosys

 BPO Limited.
-We also get assessed at CMMi level 5.
+We also get assessed at CMMi Level 5.
 According to the

-Process Maturity Profile published by the CMMi Institute of Carnegie Mellon University
+Process Maturity Profile published by the CMMi Institute of Carnegie

-operating at Level 5, which is the highest level of
+globally are operating at Level 5, which is the highest level of

 Our Quality department handles large change management initiatives to